top of page

 My aim for all therapy clients is to ensure a strong connection between your individual needs and my style, approach, and areas of expertise.
 Your time and energy are precious and I do not want to waste them!
 Here are some thoughts about what makes a good match for my services:

 Many of my clients identify as creative, spiritual, driven, or highly sensitive individuals.
-Often, they are navigating the process of letting go of perfectionistic tendencies and appreciate an integrative approach that considers existential concepts, exploring their values, creativity, or spirituality.
-Almost everyone I work wants to explore identity shifts associated with pregnancy, birth, grief, and changes in relationship or work.
+Often, they are navigating the process of letting go of perfectionistic tendencies and appreciate an integrative approach that considers exploring their values, challenging unhelpful societal norms, and connecting (or reconnecting) to their intuition.
+Almost everyone I work wants to explore identity shifts associated with pregnancy, birth, grief, changes in their bodies, and changes in relationship or work.

 Clients who tend to thrive in my practice often connect with my holistic, feminist, informal, and humor-infused style.
 I believe that while life can be challenging, therapy doesn't always need to be serious.
 In fact, humor, gratitude, and playfulness can be powerful tools in reshaping our relationship with perfectionism and anxiety.